OPS-E2E-PPE/VBA-Docs/api/Word.Global.CommandBars.md

 keywords: vbawd10.chm163119161
 f1_keywords:
 - vbawd10.chm163119161
-ms.prod: word
 api_name:
 - Word.Global.CommandBars
 ms.assetid: afe28899-5571-1493-3d1b-d738e858d730
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Global.CommandBars property (Word)

 Returns a **CommandBars** collection that represents the menu bar and all the toolbars in Microsoft Word.

 ## Syntax

- _expression_. `CommandBars`
+_expression_.**CommandBars**

 _expression_ Required.
 A variable that represents a '[Global](Word.Global.md)' object.

 ## Remarks

 Use the **CustomizationContext** property to set the template or document context prior to accessing the **CommandBars** collection.

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example